 Welcome!
-I’m glad you’re interested in how to grow succulents outdoors!
+I’m glad you’re interested in how to grow succulents!

 You’re here because you love succulents, but you’re not sure if you can grow them where you live.

-But, I’m convinced anyone can grow succulents, wherever they live, and I’m going to give you the guidelines you need to do just that.
+I’m convinced anyone can grow succulents, no matter where they live, and I’m going to give you the foundation you need to do just that.